LIMFAST. IV. Learning High-Redshift Galaxy Formation from Multiline Intensity Mapping with Implicit Likelihood Inference

 \subsection{Summary of the simulated data}

 For our ILI analysis, we use the Latin Hypercube Sampling (LHS) to generate 1000 randomly distributed samples of $(\xi, \xi_z, \zeta)$ from the parameter space $0 \leq \xi \leq 1$ (for the mass loading factor's mass dependence), $-1 \leq \xi_z \leq 1$ (for the mass loading factor's redshift dependence), and $1 \leq \zeta \leq 2$ (for the slope of the $\dot{\Sigma}_{\star}$--$\Sigma_\mathrm{g}$ relation), assuming bounded uniform priors.
 For each sample drawn from the three-dimensional parameter space, we run one \texttt{LIMFAST} simulation from $z=20$ to $z=5$ to create the co-eval boxes of [$\ion{C}{II}$] and [$\ion{O}{III}$] intensities (in the density field mode) and the spatial distribution of Roman LBGs (in the halo field mode) using same initial conditions.
 We then calculate the auto- and cross-correlation power spectrum signals from the simulated boxes at the relevant redshifts (e.g., $z=7.5$ and 8.5 for ground-based [$\ion{O}{III}$] observations) in 10 $k$ bins with a fixed bin width of $\Delta \log k = 0.15$.
 The simulated dataset after compression is partitioned into training, validation, and test subsets in an $8:1:1$ ratio, respectively.
 We create 10 random realizations of the noise-injected power spectra for each sample assuming Gaussian uncertainties (see section~\ref{sec:obs_effects}).
-In each realization, we neglect the covariance between different redshifts, as well as between different tracers when multiple lines are involved.
+In each realization, we neglect the covariance between different redshifts, as well as between different tracers when both lines are involved.
+In other words, when injecting noise into the simulated power spectra, we assume that the noise realizations for different lines are independent: although the two lines trace the same large-scale structure at a given redshift, we expect the covariance between their measured power spectra to be relatively weak unless the measurements are strongly cosmic variance dominated, which motivates this simplified treatment.
+A more realistic treatment that includes the full multi-line covariance would require more involved astrophysical modeling of the line--line correlation (see e.g., \citep{Yang2022}) and a detailed consideration of their separation (from each other and from other foreground components).
 The input data matrix therefore has a dimension of (10000, 10, $N_{z}N_{I}$), where $N_z$ ($N_I$) is the number of redshifts (lines) for which the power spectrum is measured.